2014–15 Copa del Rey

 The 2014–15 Copa del Rey was the 113th staging of the Copa del Rey (including two seasons where two rival editions were played).
 The winners assure a place for the group stage of the 2015–16 UEFA Europa League.

 Real Madrid were the defending champions, but were eliminated by Atlético Madrid 2–4 on aggregate in the round of 16.

-Barcelona won the tournament by defeating Athletic Bilbao in the final, 3–1, thus achieving their record 27th title.
+Barcelona won the tournament by defeating Athletic Bilbao in the final, 3–1, thus achieving their record-extending 27th title.

 Schedule and format

 The fixtures' schedule was released by the RFEF and the LFP on 30 May 2014 and the format is identical to the previous season.